 Most of today's workforce is compensated either by an hourly wage, or perhaps a weekly salary.
 REALTORS® however, are compensated with commission fees.
-A commission is a written authority giving a person (e.g. REALTOR®) the right or duty to do something (e.g. sell a home).
-The fee for this service is usually a 'percentage' of the final selling price for the property.
+A commission is a written authority giving a person the right or duty to do something.
+The fee for a 'REALTOR® service' is usually a 'percentage' of the final selling price of a property.

-There are two sides to the sale of a home.
-The 'selling' side, and the 'buying' side.
-Normally, there is a REALTOR® who works on behalf of the Seller, and a different REALTOR® who works on behalf of the Buyer.
-(Sometimes a REALTOR® works on behalf of 'both' of them.
-This is known as multiple representation).
-The Owner of the home will 'hire' a REALTOR® to market the property, and to represent him in the negotiations of the future deal.
-Part of the marketing is to place the home on the local MLS® System.
-By doing this, the Seller's home will be noticed by other REALTORS® working with Buyers.
-The Seller and his REALTOR® negotiate a commission percentage for this 'total service'.
-This percentage is then divided.
+A home sale consists of two sides - The 'sell' side, and the 'buy' side.
+Normally, there is a REALTOR® working on behalf of the Seller, and a different REALTOR® working on behalf of the Buyer.
+Multiple Representation occurs when a REALTOR® works on behalf of 'both' of them.
+To start off, the Owner of a home 'hires' a REALTOR® to market the property, and to represent him in the negotiations of the future deal.
+Part of the marketing is to place the home on the local MLS® System where other REALTORS® working with Buyers can view the details.
+The Seller and his REALTOR® agree on a commission percentage for this 'total service'.
+This percentage is then divided upon completion of a successful transaction.
 A share will be given to the Seller's Representative, and a share will be given to the Buyer's Representative.
-At this point, it would seem the responsibility lies with the Owner of the property to compensate both REALTORS® in the transaction.
-This is probably true in 99% of the deals that are written.
-(However, it is also possible for the Buyer to 'hire' a REALTOR® and compensate them directly).
-The commission charged to the Seller is not necessarily the same percentage from REALTOR® to REALTOR®, and from the brokerages they work for.
-Commissions can, and will, differ according to the brokerage office selected, and the level of marketing the Seller is looking for.
+At this point, it would seem the responsibility lies with the Owner of the property to compensate both REALTORS®.
+This is probably true in 99% of the deals that are written, however it is also possible for the Buyer to 'hire' a REALTOR® and compensate them directly.
+The commission fee charged to the Seller is not necessarily the same from REALTOR® to REALTOR®, and from the brokerages they work for.
+Commissions can differ according to the brokerage office selected, and the level of marketing the Seller is seeking.
 Also, the division of this commission between the parties is not necessarily equal.

-REALTORS® are compensated on the closing date (the day the Buyer pays for the home and receives the deed of ownership from the Seller).
+REALTORS® are compensated after the closing date - the day the Buyer pays for the home, and receives the deed of ownership from the Seller.
 However, if a deal is never made with the client, then there is no compensation.
-Most REALTORS® actually work for 'free' until a deal is made, unless there was a mutual agreement to take a retainer fee of some kind.
-When a REALTOR® helps a Seller, he will incur the costs of 'marketing' the property, from his own pocket, and he provides his personal time and effort in hopes of making a sale.
-If a REALTOR® helps a Buyer, he will incur the costs of 'locating' a property, from his own pocket, and he provides his personal time and effort in hopes of making a sale.
+Most REALTORS® actually work for 'free' until this time, unless there was a mutual agreement to hold a retainer fee of some kind.
+When a REALTOR® helps a Seller, he incurs the costs of 'marketing' the property from his own pocket, and provides his personal time and effort in hopes of making a sale.
+If a REALTOR® helps a Buyer, he incurs the costs of 'locating' a property from his own pocket, and provides his personal time and effort in hopes of making a sale.
 Because of this, most REALTORS® like to provide concrete evaluations for Sellers to arrive at sound listing prices, and also why REALTORS® like to have signed Buyer contracts when providing services to Buyers.
-Sellers who properly price their home at the outset, and Buyers who sign an agency contract, are showing a 'serious nature' to their future purchase or sale, and also 'good faith' to their agency relationship with their REALTOR®.
+Sellers who properly price their home at the outset, and Buyers who sign an agency contract, are showing a 'serious nature' to their future transaction, and also 'good faith' to their agency relationship with their REALTOR®.